 The following recantation sounds very much like Bill Clinton.
 Soft words are used in self-examination.
 This is no Psalm 51 song-- no mea culpa!
 John makes it very clear that he was not in heresy as he attacked the Lord Jesus Christ.
 The really insane thing is this-- For all these years that John MacArthur was wandering in Mother Goose theology, with all his pedantic and verbose definitions, and with damage control of a US Federal Government finesse-- All the time, thousands of old country boy deacons in North Carolina, and all across America, were staying right on course.

 Why did MacArthur go so deeply into this heresy?
 Answer: Very simply, John has immersed himself in massive ego massage by others and by himself.
 He has attacked the King James Bible, and he now corrects the Bible regularly in the pulpit.
-He gives "better renderings," corrects "unfortunate translations," and John teaches his men and students at Masters College to use the Greek to trash the King James Bible.
+He gives "better renderings," corrects "unfortunate translations," and John teaches his men and students at Masters University to use the Greek to trash the King James Bible.

 Carl Helgerson said, "When a man starts buttoning his shirt wrong at the bottom, it will be wrong all the way up."
 Thus, MacArthur can make this theologically clever correction of his heresy in one area, but he will never get it all right again this side of the Glory, unless he gets back to a literal use of the English Bible.

-You see, John MacArthur also must now recant of his stupid notions about irradication of the old nature, He must retract his attack on the precious Blood of Jesus Christ as a literal ongoing entity or power and reality in the believer's life.
+You see, John MacArthur also must now recant of his stupid notions about eradication of the old nature, He must retract his attack on the precious Blood of Jesus Christ as a literal ongoing entity or power and reality in the believer's life.
 And, MacArthur must dispense of the mongrel bilge water he got from Reformed scholars and hog sloppers called "Lordship Salvation."

 Thus, the alleged recantation:

 by John MacArthur